Hi!

 Full publication records are available in my CV (above) and on Google Scholar.

 Peez, Anton/Bethke, Felix S. (2025): Does Public Opinion on Foreign Policy Affect Elite Preferences?
 Evidence from the 2022 US Sanctions against Russia. 🔓 In: International Studies Quarterly 69: 1, 1–11.
+[Replication materials.]

 Peez, Anton (2024): Is multi-method research more convincing than single-method research?
 An analysis of International Relations journal articles. 🔓 In: Security Studies 33: 1, 55–87.
 [Replication materials.]